Understanding how Accumulation Conveyor helps expedite your distribution process

 Accumulation Conveyors can be used when trying to buffer products down the conveyor line before going through the sortation conveyor.
-This conveyor can merge products or collect them at the end of the conveyor line where operators can palletize or pack them quickly for shipping.
-Knowing the right type of accumulation conveyor to use plays a vital role in how efficiently your conveyor system will handle your products.
+This conveyor can merge product lines or collect them at the end of the conveyor line where operators can palletize or pack them quickly for shipping.
+Knowing the right type of accumulation conveyor to use plays a vital role in how efficiently your conveyor system will handle your product flow.

 How do they operate:

 Accumulation conveyors are driven by a chain or a small belt but can also be driven by a 24v roller.
-For the first 2, the diving mechanism runs continuously, and photo eye sensors actuate an air bladder to raise or lower the drive train to connect with the rollers.
 The 24v style accumulation conveyor the drive roller turns on and off to stop a single case in a zone.
-Accumulation conveyors can be zero contact or zone to zone contact.
+Accumulation conveyors can be zero contact or zone-to-zone contact.
 With both options, the sensors look upstream of the zone control.
-If a product is in this zone, meaning the current zone cannot move ahead.
+If a product is in this zone, the current zone cannot move ahead.
 The drive apparatus drops out and allows the case to stay in the zone, while still allowing the rest conveyor behind it to run.
 This conveyor allows the process to move downstream to accept the product on the conveyor and move the cases forward.

 What can an Accumulation Conveyor handle?